To use this online application you must already have a valid Wisconsin driver license or instruction permit.

 This online application will ask you to verify your Wisconsin residence and/or mailing address and will allow you to make any needed updates before requesting your license.

-A receipt, including your photo, will be available for you to view and print upon successful completion of this online transaction.
+A receipt, including your photo, will be emailed to you upon successful completion of this online transaction.
 This receipt is acceptable photo identification for voting and serves as your driver license until your card arrives in the mail.
 Adobe Reader 6.0 or higher is required to view and print driver license receipts.
 If you do not have a printer but wish to obtain a receipt, please contact the

 Driver Eligibility Unit at (608) 264-7049.